 Abbe Gluck ’00, faculty director of the Solomon Center for Health Law and Policy, is part of a team of experts building a blueprint for federal legal assistance and coronavirus legislation.
 The group also includes Yale Law School student and Solomon Center Student Fellow Erica Turret ’20 and Solomon Center affiliated faculty Dr. Howard Forman, a Yale University professor of public health, radiology, and management, who coordinated the working group’s effort.
 The group outlined their plan in a commentary on Health Affairs.
-The blueprint was also cited in a New Yorker article, titled "What Would a Proper Coronavirus Stimulus Plan Look Like?
-Following the passage of the CARES
+The blueprint was also cited in a New Yorker article, titled "What Would a Proper Coronavirus Stimulus Plan Look Like?"

 On the 10th anniversary of the passage of the Affordable Care Act, Professor Gluck and Erica Turret wrote a commentary for Health Affairs about how much worse the COVID-19 pandemic would be if we did not have the protections and coverage of the ACA.

 The Center’s Medical Legal Partnerships have been actively working with physician partners to protect the populations they serve in a number of ways, including: